The Dog House (talk show): Hosts

-JV missing
+JV Disappearance and Death

-JV is married to model and actress Natasha Yi.
+JV was married to model and actress Natasha Yi.
 The two married following a live on-air proposal in San Francisco.

-JV shared health details on Wild 94.9 on April 4th 2022, that he is suffering from Lyme disease which is severely impacting his brain and life.
-He mentions it again in late February 2023 and a few hours later, JV went missing.
-His wife, Natasha Yi, has not heard from him and she released this statement:
+JV shared health details on Wild 94.9 on April 4, 2022, that he was suffering from Lyme disease which was severely impacting his brain and life.
+On February 23 2023, he shared an update on his health while on air, discussing potential treatment options proposed by doctors.
+A few hours after making this final broadcast, JV went missing.
+His wife, Natasha Yi, released this statement: